theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 My teaching design is guided by a small number of didactic frameworks that I use as practical orientation tools.
 They help me think about what students should learn, how learning activities should be structured, how assessment can support learning, and how students can become active participants in their own competence development.

-The following frameworks are central reference points for how I design teaching, learning activities, and assessment.
-I use them not as abstract theory, but as practical lenses for structuring learning situations.
-Across these frameworks, I value active learning, reflection, application, visible outputs, and feedback.
+The following frameworks have become reference points for me regarding how I design teaching, learning activities, and assessment.
+I like to see them as practical lenses through which I creatie new learning situations.

 <div class="row align-items-start mt-4 mb-5">
   <div class="col-md-5" markdown="1">